megmug/anki-hanzi/README.md

 ## Repository Layout

-- `deck_inputs/`: committed source inputs for the deck build, including card templates, deck config, the pinned CC-CEDICT snapshot, extra words, audio inputs, and the HSK/xiehanzi word-list submodule.
+- `deck_inputs/`: committed source inputs for the deck build, including card templates, deck config, the pinned CC-CEDICT snapshot, and the HSK/xiehanzi word-list submodule.
 - `scripts/`: the Python source-of-truth build pipeline.
 - `.github/workflows/`: CI build workflow that runs the Nix build and uploads artifacts.